All Episodes

 Some of it could be poisoning you.

-Two hundred and fifty-seven Chinese products have been refused in the first few months of this year.
+257 Chinese products have been refused in the first few months of this year.

 Sort of a recycling.

-The uh it was a Sierra Club joint venture.
+It was a Sierra Club joint venture.

 What is this?

-Um Fermented bean curd.
+Fermented bean curd.

-Now come on.
+Now, come on.

-For the Chinese who are here.
+For the Chinese who are here?

-Because now it's gotten into things that you should be even more aware of.
+In any event, this story has not been given a lot of play because now it's gotten into things that you should be even more aware of.

-And you remember what we said about that, just to recap that for a moment, the pet uh poisoning issue.
+And you remember what we said about that, just to recap that for a moment, the pet poisoning issue.

-Because the wheat gluten being bought by pet food manufacturers from China, the manufacturers here in the United States, was uh always tested for protein content, because then they could put on their bags, you know, protein enhanced.
+It's still going on because the wheat gluten being bought by pet food manufacturers from China, the manufacturers here in the United States, was always tested for protein content because then they could put on their bags, you know, protein-enhanced.

 So you put in this chemical, which is dangerous and which will kill your pet, and it gives a false high protein rating.